ZoomInfo

 4. Hotjar

-Hotjar is a behavioral analytics platform that shows you how users interact with your website through visual tools like heatmaps and session recordings.
+Hotjar is a behavioral analytics platform that shows how users interact with your website through visual tools like heatmaps and session recordings.
 The platform focuses on improving user experience and conversion rates rather than identifying specific companies or individuals.

-The tool provides several types of heatmaps including click maps that show where users click most, move maps that track mouse movement, and scroll maps that reveal how far down pages users scroll.
-Session recordings let you watch playbacks of individual user sessions to see exactly how visitors navigate your site, where they encounter problems, and where they abandon their journey.
+The tool provides several types of heatmaps: click maps that show where users click most, move maps that track mouse movement, and scroll maps that reveal how far down pages users scroll.
+Session recordings let you watch playbacks of individual user sessions to see exactly how visitors navigate your site, where they encounter friction, and where they abandon their journey.UX and CRO teams working on landing page optimization or checkout flow improvements find these visual reports particularly actionable.

 • Heatmaps showing user clicks, mouse movement, and scrolling behavior